mnapoli/bref-laravel-sqs-demo/README.md

             'prefix' => env('SQS_PREFIX', 'https://sqs.us-east-1.amazonaws.com/your-account-id'),
 ```

-Next, create a `handler.php` file.
+Next, create a `worker.php` file.
 This is the file that will handle SQS events in AWS Lambda:

 ```php
 <?php declare(strict_types=1);